Ecology and Conservation BSc Hons

 What will you study?

-Our Ecology and Conservation degree allows you to select specialist topics to match your interests and spend a year at a partner university overseas.
+Our Ecology and Conservation degree allows you to select specialist topics to match your interests.
 The flexible nature of the programme enables you to focus primarily either on ecology or conservation, or combine the two as your interests determine.
-Because of the breadth of modules available in LEC, you can also expand your knowledge by including earth science and geography modules in your degree.
+Because of the breadth of modules available in LEC, you can also expand your knowledge by including environmental science and geography modules in your degree.

 You will examine biological ecosystems in which organisms are locked in complex interactions with each other and their environment.
 It’s a huge field and your degree focuses on areas including animal behaviour, evolution and global change biology.
 You will also gain an understanding of how biological principles relate to the conservation of wildlife and ecosystems.
 We also offer specialist topics with visiting lecturers from leading UK environmental agencies and charities, such as the Royal Society for the Protection of Birds (RSPB).

-In your third year you will study modules such as Animal Behaviour and Conservation in Practice.
+In your third year you will study modules such as Frontiers in Ecology and Evolution, and Conservation in Practice.
 You will also undertake your own research project, during which you will benefit from the experience of our internationally-renowned academic staff.
 There are also opportunities to carry out your project with a commercial partner, or at a European university via the Ersamus scheme.

 Where could it take you?

-Ecology has never been so important and can open up careers with government departments, such as the Environment Agency, or conservation organisations, such as The Wildlife Trust.
-Our degree will also equip you with transferable skills that are as relevant to management as they are to research.
-For example, recent graduates have found work in marketing and customer relations management.
+Ecology has never been so important and can open up careers with businesses, consultancies and government departments, such as Natural England, or conservation organisations, such as The Wildlife Trust.
+Our degree will also equip you with transferable skills that are as relevant to management as to research.
+Recent graduates have found work in marketing and customer relations.
 Around a third of our graduates continue their learning to MSc or PhD level.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, you also graduate with the relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.